As a Qualified Dog Trainer in Wimborne I teach you the techniques so you can work with your dog to achieve the goals.

 The philosophy of the business is to provide a service which is tailored to the specific dog and owner, rather than a group class setting.

 We have a 3 training facilities which can teach and test many training techniques.
+I only train in a live environment.

 We are open daytime, evenings and weekends which gives you flexibility.
 We have a online booking system.